 - This expansion underscores shared commitment by Crossroads and Pear to expand access to innovative treatment options to fight against the addiction crisis

-BOSTON, December 15, 2021 – More adults struggling with substance use disorder (SUD) and opioid use disorder (OUD) will gain access to innovative treatments as Pear Therapeutics, Inc. (Nasdaq: PEAR) and Crossroads implement a prescription digital therapeutic (PDT) initiative across three new states.
+BOSTON–(BUSINESS WIRE)–Dec.
+15, 2021– More adults struggling with substance use disorder (SUD) and opioid use disorder (OUD) will gain access to innovative treatments as (Nasdaq: PEAR) and implement a prescription digital therapeutic (PDT) initiative across three new states.
 Crossroads, a national leader in the treatment of OUD, began implementing Pear’s reSET-O® PDT technology in its centers across western Pennsylvania in January 2020.
 Now, Pear’s reSET® and reSET-O® PDTs have the potential to reach thousands of additional patients per month as a standard of care for eligible patients in Crossroads locations across the rest of Pennsylvania and into Kentucky, New Jersey and Virginia.

 According to a new report from the U.S. Centers for Disease Control and Prevention, America’s addiction crisis is the deadliest it has ever been1.
 More than 100,000 people died of drug overdoses in the United States during the 12-month period ending in April 2021, up 28.5% from the same period a year earlier – nearly doubling over the past five years1.